 Have you figured out what I did wrong yet?

-Yep, no freaking memory card in the camera, it was sitting in my computer when I came in.
+Yep, no freaking memory card in the camera, it was sitting at my computer when I came in.
 Now I am sure you can imagine the nasty words that came out of my mouth.
 In walks the patient husband, and what does he do???
 Laughs!
-Now, you can imagine the nasty words that came out of my mouth!
-Want to know how many times he has asked me if I have my memory card in?
+Now, you can imagine the nasty words that came out of my mouth! 🙂 Want to know how many times he has asked me if I have my memory card in?
 Ha Ha, he’s a comedian!

 Anyway, I did take a few pics after so I will share them.